AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-xdm.md

 <!-- Assigning data elements to an XDM object.
 All of the available XDM objects are based on the schema -->

+### Create suggested data elements

+The following sections describe how to create common data elements that apply to most organizations.

-### Page name data element
+#### Page name data element

 A common data element that applies to most organizations is a data element that captures the page name that persons are viewing.

-To define a page name data element:
+To create a page name data element:

 1. Log in to experience.adobe.com using your Adobe ID credentials.